GabrielPiercecchi/ProgettoProgrammazioneAvanzata/README.md

 - startDate and endDate: it is a time filter that ensure that the only Tickets shown were created by the system between this dates;
 - format: this variable gives the oppurtunity to choose the output format of the Postam Response.
 Can only be **<i>json</i>** or **<i>pdf</i>**.

-Here an example of the body:
+Here there is an example of the body:
 ```
 {
   "plates": "YX987ZT, AB123CD, XZ456EX",